bitcoindevkit/coin-select/README.md

 `bdk_coin_select` is a tool to help you select inputs for making Bitcoin (ticker: BTC) transactions.
 It's got zero dependencies so you can paste it into your project without concern.

+> ⚠ This work is only ready to use by those who expect (potentially catastrophic) bugs and will have
+> the time to investigate them and contribute back to this crate.

 ## Constructing the `CoinSelector`

 The main structure is [`CoinSelector`](crate::CoinSelector).
 To construct it, we specify a list of